Updated Sept. 26, 2022, at 12:20 p.m. CT

 The process continues to get easier each year.

-- You can submit the FAFSA earlier, beginning Oct.
-1 instead of waiting until January of the following year.
+- You can submit the FAFSA early, beginning Oct.
+1 for the next school year.

-And this year, it’s easier to correct mistakes you make while completing the application.
-Now if you enter incorrect information, such as a date of birth, the form will immediately notify you of the error.
-Previously, you’d fill out a full page of questions before being notified of an error somewhere on that page, Poplicean says.
+It’s also easier to correct mistakes you make while completing the application.
+If you enter incorrect information, such as a date of birth, the form will immediately notify you of the error.
+Previously, you’d fill out a full page of questions before being notified of an error somewhere on that page, Poplicean said.